gugahoa/bank_accounting/CONTRIBUTING.md

 Over the wire, we'll also receive the value as string.

 ## Trade-offs

+### Why does transfers go through an Asset Nominal Account, instead of a Liability?

+If you read the [Transfer between accounts](https://github.com/gugahoa/bank_accounting/wiki/Double-Entry-Bookkeeping#transfer-between-checking-accounts) in the Double Entry Bookkeeping wiki page, you may have wondered why did we choose to move money through an asset account instead of a liability account.

+To keep the [Database Model](#database-model) relatively simple, there's two assumptions being made about the types of Personal Account and Nominal Account.
+The model and project is assuming that all Personal Accounts are liabilities, and all Nominal Account are assets.

+If we [add a new Personal Account Type](#adding-a-new-personal-account-type) and [add a new Nominal Account Type](#adding-a-new-nominal-account-type), it would be possible to make the transfer between accounts go through a liability Nominal Account instead of an asset one.

 ### string vs int vs float to represent a transaction value